Janet Russell Perkins

 In 1895 she returned to Germany to study botany.
 She spent eight semesters studying in Berlin under Adolf Engler and his associates, then transferred to the Heidelberg University where she was awarded a Ph.D. in 1900.
 Her thesis was titled Eine Monographie der Gattung Mollinedea—a monograph on the genus Mollinedia of flowering plants.
-Following her graduation, she went back to Berlin and joined the staff of the Royal Botanic Museum; now the Berlin-Dahlem Botanical Garden and Botanical Museum.
+Following her graduation, she went back to Berlin and joined the staff of the Royal Botanic Museum, now the Berlin-Dahlem Botanical Garden and Botanical Museum.

 Among her published works were various papers on tropical plants.
-During 1901−1902, she was serving as a scientific aid to the United States Department of Agriculture in Berlin, where she was engaged in a revision of the Leguminosae of Porto Rico.
+During 1901–1902, she served as a scientific aid to the United States Department of Agriculture in Berlin, where she was engaged in a revision of the Leguminosae of Porto Rico.
 She spent time in Puerto Rico studying various legume flora.
 In particular, she discovered many varieties of Phaseolus vulgaris (string bean), just some of which were being cultivated.
-She also noted the Vigna unguiculata (Cowpea), a bean introduced from Africa, was being cultivated near Yabucoa and Mayagüez.
-During 1914−1917, she spent time in Jamaica collecting plants, which were presented at the Royal Botanic Gardens, Kew.
+She also noted that Vigna unguiculata (Cowpea), a bean introduced from Africa, was being cultivated near Yabucoa and Mayagüez.
+During 1914–1917, she spent time in Jamaica collecting plants, which were presented at the Royal Botanic Gardens, Kew.